HomeSDK Documentation

 dashclaw logout # remove saved config

-# Self-host operator (filesystem-level fixes)
+# Self-host operator (filesystem-level fixes need --fix)

-npm run doctor
+npm run doctor -- --fix

 Claude Code Plugin